zulvkr/staticformdocs/docs/add-theme.md

 5. Upload to GitHub.
 You can drag `my-curious-theme` folder in your computer to theme folder in GitHub
 6. Go to settings in admin page, add `my-curious-theme` to themes list.
 Click Publish.
 7. Now you should wait a little bit, waiting for the building process.
 8. Refresh the admin page.
-You will see your new theme has been installed.
+You should see your new theme in sidebar if it has been installed correctly.